 We encourage, but do not require

 - An interview.
-These are one-on-one conversations with the Transfer Coordinator, who will contact you after reading your application to schedule an interview.
+These are one-on-one conversations with an admissions counselor aimed at helping you better understand your transition to Bennington.

 - Supplementary materials.
 When we receive your Transfer Common Application, we will email you instructions for accessing your personal application status page, which you can use to upload supplemental materials.